 To apply for admission after suspension, students must:

-High school juniors and seniors have the opportunity to take college courses for credit while completing high school.
+Students may have the opportunity to take college courses for credit while completing

 Students in high school who wish to earn credit at Columbia College must: